wp-plugins/user-role-editor/readme.txt

 == Changelog ==
+== 4.1.1 ==
+* 15.07.2013
+* Issue when "users with "Editor" credentials were no longer able to change the author name in the drop down on each post to someone with administrative credentials" is fixed.
+* Limitation when user with 'Administrator' role could not edit/delete other users with 'Administrator' role is removed.
+* "Apply to All sites" checkbox is excluded from "Select All" operation.
+* Quick filter is added to the user's capabilities edit form.
+Capabilities selection buttons work is fixed after that.

 = 4.1 =
 * 03.07.2013
 * Quick Filter is added.
 Type part of any capability.
 All capabilities containing that word, e.g. 'edit' or 'users' will be highlighted by green color.